This Masa for Tamales recipe is a keeper! Be sure to print it.

 - 1 tablespoon ground cinnamon

-- You want it to be light, creamy, and fluffy.
+- You want the texture to be light, creamy, and fluffy.
 Think cookie dough.

 - Add water (or chicken broth) and the masa harina mixture, little by little.